e-j-present/robomaster_cv/src/Lesson3_Publishing_a_ROS_Node/README.md

 timer_ = this->create_wall_timer(std::chrono::seconds(1), std::bind(&ThreeNode::callback, this));
 ```

 Now, go to the root directory and build your package.
 To run, you will need two terminals open.
+Build your package.
 Go ahead and also build the package `subscriber_package`.
+Remember to sl after building.

 In the first terminal, you will run your package.